Richie Narvaez: Career

 His first book, Roachkiller and Other Stories, a collection of short stories, was listed by Book Riot as one of the 100 Must-Read Works of Noir.

 Narvaez's first novel Hipster Death Rattle explores gentrification and displacement in Williamsburg, Brooklyn.
-The book has been optioned for CBS TV Studios as a possible TV series for the CW.
+The book was optioned for CBS TV Studios as a possible TV series for the CW.

 His second novel, Holly Hernandez and the Death of Disco, a young adult murder mystery, received positive reviews.
 The book received an Agatha Award for Best Children's/YA Book and an Anthony Award for Best Juvenile/Young Adult.

 In 2020, Narvaez published another collection of short stories, Noiryorican.
 The title is a portmanteau of "noir" and "Nuyorican."
 The book was nominated for an Anthony Award for Best Anthology.

-In September 2020, LeVar Burton read Narvaez's speculative fiction short story “Room for Rent,” from the anthology Latinx Rising: An Anthology of Science Fiction and Fantasy, on his podcast LeVar Burton Reads.
+Narvaez's speculative fiction short story “Room for Rent,” from the anthology Latinx Rising: An Anthology of Science Fiction and Fantasy, “artfully extrapolates out from past Puerto Rican migration into the future through an allegory involving migrant worker space aliens."
+In September 2020, LeVar Burton read the story on his podcast LeVar Burton Reads.

 In 2022, he joined the advisory board of Cambridge University Press's Cambridge Elements in Crime Narratives, which publishes research from scholars and practitioners of crime writing.